Chair of Scientific Organizing Committee

 Please note that your registration for virtual participation will only be complete upon payment of the registration fee (80.00 EUR).

-Payment of conference fees can be completed only by SEPA bank transfer in advance.
-Payment details will be provided via email together with the registration acknowledgement Please make sure that all bank fees are paid by the participants’ institution.
+Payment of conference fees can be completed only by SEPA bank transfer in advance of the meeting.
+Payment details will be provided with the invoice sent to you after registration.
+Please do not pay the registration fee before you have received the invoice.
+Please make sure that all bank fees are paid by the participants’ institution.
 Registration payments are VAT-exempt.

 After registration, you will first receive an invoice for the virtual participation fee of 80.00 EUR, payable within four weeks after reception of the invoice.
 Please note that your registration will only be complete upon payment of this fee (80.00 EUR)!
 Should on-site participation become possible, you will be informed accordingly with an additional payment request of 100.00 EUR.